Subrogation and Insurance Issues

 - Adaptive equipment

 Until you receive a settlement or verdict for your personal injury claim, you will need to find another way of paying medical bills.
-For most people, this will be private medical insurance, medical coverage through an employer, Medicaid or Medicare.
+For most people, this will be private medical insurance, medical coverage through an employer, or Medicaid or Medicare.

 Some North Carolina car insurance policies include MedPay coverage.
-This coverage will provide supplemental payments to cover medical expenses from your accident.
-Unlike other types of insurance, MedPay benefits do not have to be paid back once you receive a personal injury settlement or verdict.Free Attorney Consultation
+It provides supplemental payments to cover medical expenses from an accident.
+MedPay benefits generally do not have to be paid back after a personal injury settlement or verdict.Free Attorney Consultation

 We offer a free attorney consultation on the phone, in the office, or in your home or the hospital if you are unable to travel.
-We are accessible 24 hours a day through our office phone at (704) 342-4357.
+Call NOW: (704) 342-4357.